dabhivijay2478/cloud.api.mantrixflow.com/docs/plan.pipeline.md

 Critical Next Step: The pipeline schema needs to be registered with Drizzle

-Issue: The pnpm db:generate command didn't detect the new schema because it's not imported in the main schema file.
+Issue: The bun run db:generate command didn't detect the new schema because it's not imported in the main schema file.

 Solution:

 Check if there's a main schema index file (e.g., src/database/drizzle/schema/index.ts) Import and export the pipeline schema: export * from './postgres-pipeline.schema';
-Run pnpm db:generate to create migration
+Run bun run db:generate to create migration
-Run pnpm db:migrate to apply migration
+Run bun run db:migrate to apply migration
 2. Controller Implementation
 Current State: Endpoints are defined but return stub responses